sighupio/fury-getting-started/fury-on-eks/README.md

 Replace the field `"{file://~/.ssh/id_rsa.pub}"` with the path to the public key you want to use to access the worker nodes.
 You can add different nodePools, or edit the existing one should you prefer.

-From these parameters `furyctl` will automatically deploy a battle-tested **publiuc** EKS Cluster with 3 tainted worker nodes to be used for infrastructural components and a dynamic number of untainted workers nodes.
+From these parameters `furyctl` will automatically deploy a battle-tested **public** EKS Cluster with 3 tainted worker nodes to be used for infrastructural components and a dynamic number of untainted workers nodes.

-More details about the kubernetes provisioner can be found [here][provisioner-kubernetes-aws-reference].

 ### Distribution section